 What LingQ has given me, above all, is the motivation to read on a daily basis, and the confidence to tackle challenging reading material that I might otherwise have avoided.
 The old me was lucky to get through an Italian article just once a week, whereas nowadays, I read a range of materials, from news articles to novels, for at least a half an hour a day.
-It’s only been 47 days since I started, and I can already see a notable improvement in my vocabulary and understanding of difficult topics.
+I’ve been using it for over 200 days straight, and I’ve seen a notable improvement in my vocabulary and understanding of difficult topics.

 If you’d like to try out LingQ for yourself, you can sign up for the free trial (affiliate link) which gives you access to 20 free LingQs!

-By using my referral code [ hbroster ], you will receive a bonus of 100 additional LingQs (e.g. words you can save) which can be used before needing to upgrade.
+By using my referral code [ dailyitalianwords ], you will receive a bonus of 100 additional LingQs (e.g. words you can save) which can be used before needing to upgrade.

 Have you ever used LingQ?
 If so, what was your experience?
 Let us know in the comments below! 😀